What is the SYD Function (Sum of Years Digits)?

 The function uses the following arguments:

-- Cost (required argument) – It is the initial cost of the asset.
+- Cost (required argument) – The initial cost of the asset.

-- Salvage (required argument) – It is the value of the asset at the end of the depreciation.
+- Salvage (required argument) – This is the value of the asset at the end of the depreciation.
 It can be zero.
 It is also known as the salvage value.

-- Life (required argument) – It is the useful life of the asset or the number of periods for which the asset will be depreciated.
+- Life (required argument) – This is the useful life of the asset or the number of periods for which the asset will be depreciated.

-- Per (required argument) – It is the period for which we want to calculate the depreciation.
+- Per (required argument) – The period for which we want to calculate the depreciation.

 How to use the SYD Function in Excel?

-To understand the uses of the SYD function, let us consider an example:
+To understand the uses of the SYD function, let’s consider an example:

 Suppose we want to calculate the depreciation for an asset with an initial cost of $300,000 and a salvage value of $5,000 after 10 years.